eosull/Something-Like/README.md

 ## Surface
 The surface level of the project, including color schemes, font styling and images will be developed as the site is built.
 This will be documented here.

+### Font Styling
+Google Fonts was used to import fonts.
+Initially a simplistic Roboto Mono was chosen to keep the site looking clean.
+Different font weights were used to highlight specific elements with a heavier weight for titles, headings and nav links and a lighter weight for post content and messages.ß

 # Agile Implementation
 This is some info about the implementation of Agile processes in the project.